SoftwareForScience/pulsar-python/docs/filterbank.md

 freq_range is a tuple with a frequency start and a frequency stop
 The same applies to time_range

-The header data, including the center frequency, can be retrieved using the `get_header` method.
+The header data, including the center frequency, can be retrieved by calling the header attribute from the Filterbank object.

 ## 2.3 Read filterbank file
 The attributes time_range and freq_range can be passed as parameters to select a specific portion of the filterbank file.